 SERVPRO can answer your storm property damage cleanup and repair questions

-Summer brings many hazards and potential risks to your local Monmouth County property, including severe storms that bring coastal flooding, torrential rains, strong winds and lightening.
+Summer brings many hazards and potential risks to your local property, including severe storms that bring coastal flooding, torrential rains, strong winds and lightning.
 Other risks that can cause property damage during spring and summer are high-humidity or BBQ and other fire concerns.
 Your home or business could face any number of potential Spring and Summer property damage events, including mold damage, fire damage, storm flooding, sewage backup damage or plumbing leaks and appliance water damage.
 When you find yourself in need of professional fire or water disaster restoration services or emergency flood cleanup and property repairs, our SERVPRO restoration specialists are here to help.